toaderflorin/stocks/README.md

 # Vitamin Stocks Demo
-Application can be run by typing
+Make sure you have Node 8.8.1 (Current) installed.
+Application can be run by typing:

-*npm install*
+*npm install* (to install packages needed by the app)

-followed by
+followed by:

 *npm start*